ljn16/Gia/README.md

-Create a ML model with GIA!
-Upload your dataset, train your custom model, predict values.
+Create a ML model with Gia!
+Upload your dataset, train a custom model, predict values.

 ![alt text](GIAImage.png)